Kettlebell Single-Arm Overhead Lunge exercise demonstration image

 How to Perform

-4. Drive forcefully through the front foot to return to the starting position.
+4. Push through front heel to return to start.

 Coaching Tips